pagekite/libunaccept/README.md

    3. `$LIBUNACCEPT_RULES`

 Note that only one of these files is ever used at a time, the first match wins.
-The third option only applies if the `LIBUNACCEPT_RULES` points to a file, the other two are attempted if it points to a directory.
+The third option only applies if `LIBUNACCEPT_RULES` points to a file, the other two are attempted if it points to a directory.

-Also note that `Libunaccept` will cache the parsed policy in RAM and will only re-parse if the file modification time changes.
+Also note that `libunaccept` will cache the parsed policy in RAM and will only re-parse if the file modification time changes.
 This of course only helps if the `accept()` call takes place in a long-lived process.